Foy & Gibson: History

 In 1955 the company was bought out by Cox Brothers.
 In 1964 Foy & Gibson (WA) Ltd, including ten stores in Western Australia, was sold to David Jones.
-The Bourke Street Melbourne store was sold to Woolworths in 1967.
+The Bourke Street, Melbourne store was sold to Woolworths in 1967.
 The Bourke Street store still stands but had been modernised, with three-storeys added at some point.
-The Electricity Trust of South Australia and some other Government departments were also based here.

-The Adelaide store continued to trade under the Cox-Foys banner — owned by Harris Scarfe until it closed in 1977.
-The Rundle Street site is now occupied by multi-storey car park and a Hungry Jack's fast food restaurant, across the road from the Centrepoint Target discount department store.
+A building owned by Charles Atkins Hornabrook on the corner of Rundle and Pulteney Streets was demolished by Foy & Gibson in 1909 to make way for the Grand Central Hotel, a hotel of six storeys built in the style of their emporium next door.
+However, despite some high-profile guests (the Prince of Wales in 1920, Arthur Conan Doyle in 1922), it never prospered, and around 1925 was incorporated into the emporium.
+It later became showrooms and offices for the Electricity Trust, then in 1975–1976 was demolished to make way for a multi-level car park.
+Since demolition in 1976 and as of 2023 the Rundle Street site is occupied by the multi-storey car park and a Hungry Jack's fast food restaurant.

+The site of the Adelaide store in what is now Rundle Mall now hosts multiple tenancies.
 Cox brothers went into receivership in 1968 ending the name of Foys in Melbourne.
 Letter books, financial records and catalogues are held by the University of Melbourne Archives.

 Origins

-By 1868 Mark Foy had established a drapery store in the Victorian gold mining town of Bendigo finding this town too small to develop and expand his business he hired several wagon and moved his business to Melbourne.
-He chose a place in Collingwood and setup his business in a building at the rear of the property.
+By 1868 Mark Foy had established a drapery store in the Victorian gold mining town of Bendigo finding this town too small to develop and expand his business he hired several wagons and moved his business to Melbourne.
+He chose a place in Collingwood and set up his business in a building at the rear of the property.
 In 1931 the little house in Collingwood in which Foy started his business was still part of the entrance to Foy & Gibson Emporium.